josephg/egwalker-paper/reg-text.typ

 == Characteristics of Eg-walker

-Eg-walker ensures that the resulting document is consistent with Attiya et al.'s _strong list specification_ @Attiya2016 (in essence, it converges and it applies operations in the right place), and it is _maximally non-interleaving_ @fugue (i.e., concurrent sequences of insertions at the same position are placed one after another, and not interleaved).
+Eg-walker ensures that the resulting document is consistent with Attiya et al.'s _strong list specification_ @Attiya2016 (in essence, replicas converge to the same state and apply operations in the right place), and it is _maximally non-interleaving_ @fugue (i.e., concurrent sequences of insertions at the same position are placed one after another, and not interleaved).

 One way of achieving this goal would be to track the state of the document on each branch of the event graph, to translate each event into a corresponding CRDT operation (based on the document state in which that event was generated), and when branches in the event graph merge, to apply the CRDT operations from one branch to the other branch's state.
 Essentially, this approach simulates a network of communicating CRDT replicas and their states.